-If you cannot pay bills, get records or make other decisions, your family will be prevented from helping you get treatment, pay doctors or for Medicare.
+If you cannot pay bills, get records or make other decisions, your family will be prevented from helping you get treatment, pay doctors, or for Medicare.

 If your loved one becomes incapacitated and does not have a Power of Attorney, your family may have to file what is known as a Guardianship Proceeding to obtain guardianship of the incapacitated person.
 This process involves the Court, several lawyers, doctors and usually costs several thousand dollars.
 A Power of Attorney might cost a few hundred dollars.

-A well drafted Power of Attorney will allow your Agent to preserve your assets in the event that you need nursing home care for your loved ones.
+A well-drafted Power of Attorney will allow your Agent to preserve your assets in the event that you need nursing home care for your loved ones.

-A Health Care Power of Attorney allows you to appoint an Agent to make decisions on your treatment and your medication, obtain your medical records through a HIPPA waiver, admit you into a care facility and request a Do Not Resuscitate (DNR) Order from a licensed physician.
+A Health Care Power of Attorney allows you to appoint an Agent to make decisions on your treatment and your medication, obtain your medical records through a HIPAA waiver, admit you into a care facility and request a Do Not Resuscitate (DNR) Order from a licensed physician.

-This document is often coupled with a Living Will, which sets forth your end of life directives.
-You determine whether you want to be supported with life sustaining machines and whether you want tube feeding and hydration or just to be kept comfortable.
+This document is often coupled with a Living Will, which sets forth your end-of-life directives.
+You determine whether you want to be supported with life-sustaining machines and whether you want tube feeding and hydration or just to be kept comfortable.